MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

 ## Overview

 Connectors allow you to connect your Dynamics 365 Commerce site to external third parties to accomplish certain tasks including capturing analytics, logging, and experimentation.
-Some third-party service providers require a paid license for the service before they can be used, please check with your service provider for more information.
+Some third-party service providers require a paid license for the service before they can be used, check with your service provider for more information.

 As of Commerce version 10.0.13, the only supported type of connector is the experimentation connector.
 In future versions you will be able configure and enable other types of connectors.

-## Configure and enable a connector
+## Configure and enable connectors

 Connectors can be added to your Commerce site by adding them as a dependency in your package.json file, or by implementing them directly in your configuration package code under the **\src\connectors** directory.